aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2014/aspose-tasks-for-java-7-4-1-release-notes/_index.md

 ---

 ## **Major Features**
 We have fixed two bugs this release.
 Please, see details below.

-We have fixed two bugs this release.
-Please, see details below.
 ## **All Changes**
-All Changes

-Issue type

-Key

-Summary
-# **Public API and Backwards Incompatible Changes**
-There was any changes in public API.

-There was any changes in public API.

 |**Issue type** |**Key** |**Summary** |
 | :- | :- | :- |